William Jefferies: Career

-1800–1803
+1800 season

-Jefferies is first recorded in Nottingham's match at Leicester against Leicester Cricket Club on 25 August 1800.
-Nottingham won by an innings and 38 runs after dismissing Leicester for totals of 15 and 8.
-Nottingham were all out for 61 in their first innings.
-Jefferies was number 9 in the batting order and was run out for 3.
-Five weeks later, on 29 September, Jefferies played against Sheffield Cricket Club at Mansfield.
-He batted at number 10 and scored 1 in each innings.
-Nottingham scored 67 and 102 against 24 and 22 by Sheffield to win by 123 runs.
+Jefferies is first recorded in Nottingham's match against Leicester on 25 August 1800.
+The match was at an unspecified venue in Leicester, and Nottingham won by an innings and 38 runs after dismissing Leicester for totals of 15 and 8.
+Nottingham were all out for 61 in their innings.
+Jefferies was number 9 in the batting order, and was run out for 3.
+He did not take any wickets or catches.
+Arthur Haygarth commented that Leicester's match total of 23 was the lowest in his experience.

+Five weeks later, on 29 September, Jefferies played against Sheffield at Mansfield.
+He batted at number 10 and scored 1 run in each innings.
+Nottingham scored 67 and 102, against 24 and 22, by Sheffield to win by 123 runs.
+Haygarth says this was the first recorded match between Nottingham and Sheffield, but later research has discovered that they played each other as early as 1771.
+Both of the 1800 matches are included in the ACS' 'Important Matches' guide.